IEEE citation style

-This guide provides some basic models and examples of citations based primarily on the IEEE Editorial Style Manual, which is generally used within engineering and computer science disciplines.
+This guide provides some basic models and examples of citations based primarily on the IEEE Editorial Style Manual and the IEEE Reference Guide, which are generally used within engineering and computer science disciplines.
 Although this guide does not cover every citation situation, it does suggest some examples that are not addressed by the manual.

 IEEE requires any citation and style issues not covered by its own style manual to be addressed using the Chicago Manual of Style.
 Submitting an article to an IEEE publication may require using that publication's style, which occasionally varies from the general IEEE style.
 Learn more from the IEEE Author Center.

 - Each time you cite the work of someone else, include the information about that work in the References list at the end of your paper.

 - Each reference is numbered within square brackets, for example .
 The reference numbers increase sequentially with each additional source that you cite.
 Place the number of the reference next to the text, image, or other work that you are citing within your document.
 See the following example.

 - If you cite the same source more than once, use the same reference number rather than creating a new reference.
 Remember that if you move text with a citation after writing your document, you must resequence your references to correspond.